Dallas Stars: 1999 Stanley Cup title and 2000 Stanley Cup Final run

-Unsuccessful playoff runs
+2001–2004: Continued playoff contention

 Hoping to win back the Stanley Cup, the Stars again captured the Pacific Division, posting a solid 48–24–8–2 record in the 2000–01 season.
 In the playoffs, the Stars and the Edmonton Oilers met in the first round, battling back-and-forth through the first four games, with each game decided by one goal, including three going into overtime.
 Game 5 would also go to overtime, as the Stars took a 3–2 series lead on a goal by Kirk Muller.
-However, in Game 6 in Edmonton, the Stars did not need overtime, advancing to the second round with a 3–1 win.
+However, in game 6 in Edmonton, the Stars did not need overtime, advancing to the second round with a 3–1 win.
 Facing the St. Louis Blues, the Stars would run out of gas, being swept in four straight games.
-The Game 2 loss would be the last NHL game played in Reunion Arena.
+Game 2 loss would be the last NHL game played in Reunion Arena.

 Moving into the brand new American Airlines Center for the 2001–02 season, the Stars had a slow start to the season, as goaltender Ed Belfour struggled through one of his worst seasons.
 Head coach Ken Hitchcock was eventually fired, being replaced by Rick Wilson.
 Despite the coaching change, the Stars continued to play poor hockey.
-With the prospect of missing the playoffs, the Stars traded 1999 Conn Smythe winner Joe Nieuwendyk and Jamie Langenbrunner to the New Jersey Devils in exchange for Randy McKay and Jason Arnott, who scored the game-winning goal in the 2000 Finals against Dallas.
+With the prospect of missing the playoffs, the Stars traded 1999 Conn Smythe winner Joe Nieuwendyk and Jamie Langenbrunner to the New Jersey Devils in exchange for Randy McKay and Jason Arnott, who scored the game-winning goal in the 2000 Cup Final against Dallas.
 The Stars would eventually go on to post a respectable record of 35–28–13–5.
 However, it would not be enough for the playoffs, as they fell four points short of the final eighth spot in the Western Conference.
 Following the season, coach Rick Wilson would return to assistant coaching duties, as the Stars brought in Dave Tippett as his replacement.